North Rocks

 North Rocks is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-North Rocks' cultural diversity is notable, with 40.8% of its population born overseas and 42.4% speaking a language other than English at home.
-Christianity is the dominant religion in North Rocks, comprising 53.2% of its people.
-Buddhism's representation stands out at 3.8%, higher than Greater Sydney's average of 2.9%.
+North Rocks has a high level of cultural diversity, with 40.8% of its population born overseas and 42.4% speaking a language other than English at home.
+The predominant religion in North Rocks is Christianity, comprising 53.2% of the population.
+However, Buddhism is notably overrepresented, making up 3.8% compared to Greater Sydney's average of 2.9%.

 Frequently Asked Questions - Diversity